HaydenWebb/HaydenWebb.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The Roller Ringwon 3rd PLace at the [2024 ASME SMRDC](https://sites.google.com/site/asmemrc/design-competition-showcase/about) in Washington DC!
+The Roller Ring won 3rd PLace at the [2024 ASME SMRDC](https://sites.google.com/site/asmemrc/design-competition-showcase/about) in Washington DC!

 ---